Application Due: Extended to March 25, 2022

 The contents will be developed to provide vivid and enjoyable experiences which may include:

-KKC provides round trip air transportation from participants' home city to Japan, as well as accommodations, ground transportation and meals associated with the ten day program.
+KKC provides round trip air transportation from the participants’ home city to Tokyo, as well as accommodations, ground transportation and meals associated with the program.

 To be eligible, applicants must: